 The camp is off the mains electricity grid, but the camp office and health and education centres have access to power from electric generators.
 Some households also have access to these to recharge vehicle batteries to power residential lighting.

 Conditions at Tham Hin are severely cramped.
 As homes are placed very close together, thatch roofing is considered a fire hazard and plastic sheeting must be used instead.

 The camp operates due to the efforts of a great number of residents and leaders such as bamboo plantation pioneer Koh Hey, warehouse worker Kho Pha Cho and community elder authority board member Tee Ya Bu.

 |Breakdown by Gender|

 |Breakdown by Ethnicity|

 In 2005, the Royal Thai Government gave approval for resettlement opportunities to be offered to camp residents.
-As of December 2013, 6,789 persons had departed from Tham Hin since 2006.
+As of September 2017, a total of 3,249 persons had departed from Tham Hin, according to IOM data.
 The majority resettled in the USA.